DSSG-paratransit/blog/_posts/2015-08-21-Out-of-Service-Buses.md

 author: "Kivan Polimis"
 ---

-As part of our historical analysis for King County Metro (KCM) we looked into the possibility of predicting out-of-service buses.
+As part of our historical analysis for King County Metro (KCM) we looked into the possibility of predicting out-of-service buses each day.
 Buses become out-of-service generally after breaking down or if they are unable to arrive at their destinations.
-Predicting out-of-service buses is important from an operational perspective because KCM and their contractors can better manage their vehicle fleet by having adequate standby vehicles each day.
+Predicting out-of-service buses is important from an operational perspective because KCM and their contractors can better manage their vehicle fleet by preparing adequate standby vehicles each day.

-Using time series techniques, we analyze over 18 months (January 2014 to May 2015) of transit data and draw the following conclusions about out-of-service buses.
+Our model uses the daily percentage of out-of-service buses relative to all buses in operation that day (instead of raw counts of out-of-service buses).
+Using time series techniques, we analyze almost 18 months (January 2014 to May 2015) of KCM transit data and draw the following conclusions about out-of-service buses:

-Our time series model uses the daily percentage of out-of-service buses (relative to all buses in operation that day).
-We observed:
 <ul>
 <li>On average, 7.47% of the buses are out of service each day</li>
 <li>No deterministic trend over time</li>